×

 People that have no use for their used tyres to either sell their tyres as part worn to other motorists or hand in to local garages.

-Local garage and fitted centres will typically take in your used tyres for repurposing – they will tend to recycle or even sell them at a cheaper price.
+Local garage and fitting centres will typically take in your used tyres for repurposing – they will tend to recycle or even sell them at a cheaper price.

 Garages will sell these used tyres as ‘ part worn tyres’, which is another term for second hand tyres that still have some life left in them.